M4A1(76)s Manufactured by Pressed Steel Car

 PSC

-The 1950's rebuild specifications included an order to convert the tanks to dry stowage.
+The 1950's rebuild specifications included an order to convert the tanks "back" to dry stowage.
 The "wet" part of "wet stowage" had been somewhat questionable from the start.
-Each 5 round 76mm ammunition rack had 3 sealed chambers that were filled with liquid.
-It was thought that if the ammo rack was penetrated, the liquid would be dispersed, and at least slow the progress of an ammunition fire in order to give the crew a few more seconds to escape.
+Each five round 76mm ammunition rack had three sealed chambers that were filled with a "quenching solution".
+The first solution used was plain water.
+The second was a common automotive antifreeze, ethylene glycol.
+However, this was "suspected of being inflammable" and a third solution "ethyl sodium potassium phosphate" was substituted.
+This was produced by the Wyandotte Chemical Company under the trade name "Ammudamp" and appears to have been available for distribution overseas by the third quarter of 1944.
+It was thought that if the ammo rack was penetrated, the liquid would be dispersed and at least slow the progress of an ammunition fire in order to give the crew a few more seconds to escape.
 Above, several of the racks are shown in place.
-We've circled the filler plugs of the liquid containers, including the one for the 6 round ready rack mounted on the turret basket floor.
-Some of the men involved in the wet stowage program were not convinced of the worth of the liquid chambers, and requested additional comparative trials.
+We've circled the filler plugs of the liquid containers, including the one for the six round ready rack mounted on the turret basket floor.
+Some of the Ordnance men involved in the wet stowage project were not convinced of the worth of the "quenching solution" chambers and requested additional comparative trials.
 They noted that relocating the ammo bins to better protected positions on the floor of the hull (as the British had requested in 1942) was the most effective part of the modification.
-They also mentioned that tankers wanted to carry as much ammo as possible, and the inclusion of the liquid chambers came at the expense of an additional 10 to 12 rounds.
+Furthermore, it was stated that tankers "are willing to forego watered ammunition containers if this additional protection involves reducing the number of rounds of ammunition that can be carried", and that the inclusion of the liquid chambers came at the expense of an additional ten to twelve rounds.
 In any case, the rebuild specification directed that the ammo racks be drained, and the filler holes plugged.

 PSC PSC

 Although they were not part of the original design of the Sherman, from about mid 1943 until the end of production, the Ordnance Department required the factory installation of sand shields.
 They were NOT popular with the troops.
 "Experience in this theater indicates that sand shields on tanks are superfluous, and are quickly taken off or knocked off by troops.
 Recommend that War Department be advised and tanks be shipped without sand shields."
 Even so, Shermans continued to have them factory installed until the end of production.
-For instance, they can be seen in our earlier July 1945 "View of Pier Area" photo.
 However, while not listed in the rebuild specifications, photographic evidence suggests that sand shields were eliminated from the MDAP M4A1(76)s.
 Above left shows USA 30126829 with sand shields on its way to Bowen McLaughlin in Summer 1950, while the photo on the right shows 30126687 without them arriving in Cherbourg later in the year.

 PSC

 Earlier we mentioned that, starting in the Summer of 1944, the left front of the turret was no longer machined out to provide for an antenna.
-Ironically, the vast majority of surviving M4A1(76)s have a steel bracket (inset) welded on, along with a small hole in this area.
-We consider this to be a good clue of a postwar rebuild.
-The photo above is dated June 14, 1951, and shows US Congressmen inspecting some MDAP M4A1(76)s of the French 6th Régiment de Chasseurs d’Afrique (Armored Regiment) in Speyer, Germany.
-Note the antenna mast bases mounted on the left front fittings of these tanks.
+Ironically, the vast majority of surviving M4A1(76)s have a steel bracket (right inset) welded on, along with a small hole in this area.
+The Signal Corps photo above is dated 14 June 1951 and shows US Congressmen inspecting some MDAP M4A1(76)s of the French 6th Régiment de Chasseurs d’Afrique [Armored Regiment] in Speyer, Germany.
+Note the antenna mast bases mounted on the brackets on the left front of these tanks.
+Kurt Laughlin contacted us to say that he believes that "This is a modified MP-60 antenna bracket used to mount an AB-15/GR antenna base for the AN/VRC-3 tank-infantry radio.
+These were versions of the SCR-300 “Walkie-Talkie” backpack radios adapted for vehicle use."
+The left inset is from TM 11-2748, "Installation of Radio and Interphone Equipment" dated 12 Jan 45 and shows the instructions for cutting the MP-60 bracket down to a height of 4 inches.
+This installation appears to have been made along with the RC-298 Infantry Phone during the early 1950s remanufacture program, and we consider the presence of the cut down bracket (or telltale weld scars) on surviving M4A1(76)s to be a good clue of a postwar rebuild.

 PSC